rspurgeon/connector-study-hall-202102/README.md

 # Cleanup

-*NOTE* Be sure to cleanup any resources used in today's meetup to avoid unexpected charges.
+**NOTE** : Be sure to cleanup any resources used in today's meetup to avoid unexpected charges.

 * You can cleanup any connectors from the Confluent Cloud UI.
 Environment->Cluster->Connectors, then click on the connector and choose the Delete button